MarcoDiaz2000/math-magicians/README.md

 ## ⭐️ Show your support <a name="support"></a>

-> Hello, feel free to support this project
+> Hello, feel free to support this project.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>